Skip to Content

 Disney’s Polynesian Villas & Bungalows

-- New DVC Tower (Opening TBD, 2024) – Disney is building a new DVC Tower at the Polynesian Resort on the old site of the Spirit of Aloha dinner show.
+• Island Tower at Disney’s Polynesian Villas & Bungalows (NOW OPEN) – Disney has built a a new DVC Tower at the Polynesian Resort on the old site of the Spirit of Aloha dinner show.

 Disney’s Pop Century Resort